mercadopago/devsite-docs/guides/additional-content/reports/released-money/api.en.md

 ]
 ```

-### 3. Download
+### Download report

-Using the `file_name` attribute, you can download the report from the following URL:
+Using the `file_name` attribute, you can download any of your reports from the following URL:

 [[[
 ```curl